JLGarber/FFXIV-IDs-List/Let's Talk REGEX.md

 The timestamp being static lenght, we can safely do this. this heavily reduce the amount of steps needed to "fail" the regex

-There you go, you now have a nice regex for your basic AAs
+There you go, you now have a nice regex for your basic AAs (not super usefull, granted)